drivy/jobs/backend/README.md

 ## Guidelines

-Fork this repo.
+- fork this repo
-Solve the levels in ascending order, an commit your code at the end of each level.
+- solve the levels in ascending order
+- commit your code at the end of each level
+- once you are ready, add someone from drivy to the repo so that we can review your code

 You can have a look at the higher levels, but please do the **simplest thing** that could work for the level you're currently solving.

 Disclaimer: the levels become more complex over time, so you will probably have to re-use some code and adapt it to the new requirements.